 Following his time in America’s capital, he attended the Fletcher School of Law and Diplomacy at Tufts University.
 There, he received a master’s degree in law and diplomacy, and was also employed as a graduate school instructor.
-Tom is currently completing his doctoral dissertation that explores international economic politics in the former Soviet Union.
+Tom completed his doctoral studies ABD at Fletcher.

 - Spending that reflects your priorities;